MajedAbuSharar/WROfiles/README.md

 2. Ayham :
   Armed with the knowledge of robots and their work , and the experience he optained from other compititions , he had special abilities in programming and engineering
-4. Mohammed :
+3. Mohammed :
-   Even that it was his first time in a compitition like this , he had some innovative ideas to share , and he participated in programming and designing the robot very much , and he optained some experience . finally , the director
+   Even that it was his first time in a compitition like this , he had some innovative ideas to share , and he participated in programming and designing the robot very much , and he optained some experience . finally , the director 'teacher Noor Ghannam' , managed to supervise the work of the students and get them the material they need .

+# Problems and Opstacles in the way